tc39/proposal-measure/README.md

 Modeling units of measure is useful for any task that involves measurements from the physical world.
 It can also be useful for other types of measurement; for example, measurements of currency amounts.

+We propose to create a new object for representing measurements, for producing formatted string representations of measurements, and for converting measurements between scales.

 Common user needs that can be addressed by a robust API for measurements include, but are not limited to:

 * The need to convert measurements from one scale to another